KeneanDita/Bazarya-Model-Training/README.md

 ## Integration with Bazarya Flask App

+First Run the notebooks and export all the 240 models and save them in folder named "models" to use them in the [Bazarya Flask app](https://github.com/keneandita/bazarya) repo.

-Trained models from this repo are loaded in the [Bazarya Web App](https://github.com/yourusername/bazarya) for live price prediction.
+Trained models from this repo are loaded in the [Bazarya Web App](https://github.com/keneandita/bazarya) for live price prediction.

 Ensure the model file paths in the Flask repo point to exported files from this repo.